Brian P. Stack: Mayor

 Stack has been noted to employ various methods to make himself available to Union City citizens, such as widely publicizing his cell phone number.
 Since 2000, Stack has spent a few days each quarter away from City Hall in a "mobile office" tent that is set up at various locations in Union City in order for people who do not have easy access to City Hall to see him.
 According to Stack, whereas he sees approximately 350 to 400 people a week at City Hall, his mobile office attracts upwards of 300 people a day.
 Stack, who employs a translator to communicate with Spanish-only speakers, is frequently asked by citizens for assistance in matters such as housing and employment.
 In July 2010, Stack increased his mobile office appearances to a monthly basis.
 Among the activities sponsored by his organization, the Brian Stack Civic Association, are annual delivery of free turkeys to the needy and free public Thanksgiving dinners.

 In September 2010, as controversy arose over the Park51 project in Lower Manhattan, Feisal Rauf, the imam in charge of that project, came under scrutiny by Stack's administration over problems faced by a number of rental properties Rauf owns in Hudson County, including four in Union City, which residents complained had fallen into disrepair, with cited problems including lack of heat, rats, bed bug infestations, and inoperable fire alarms and sprinklers.
 Stack, who criticized Rauf as a "slumlord", announced the creation of a Quality of Life Task Force that would identify buildings in need of renovations, and filed suit against Rauf to have his properties placed into receivership.
 Some Union City residents, however, questioned why the timing of these actions against Rauf's properties did not become an issue in New York City and the national media, and why the long-standing problems faced by these properties were not addressed until the larger controversy over Park51 came to light, particularly given that Stack became mayor in 2000.

 Stack and his four-member Board of Commissioners ran unopposed for reelection in the May 2014 election.
 They were reelected on May 13, with over 9,000 votes.
 Their new term began that July.
 They ran unopposed again in the May 2022 election.
 Stack garnered the most votes in the election with 9,607 or 21.83 percent of the vote, winning a sixth term.

+On January 24, 2024, Stack served for the 23rd year and 91st day, making him the longest serving mayor of Union City.
+He broke the record held by Harry J. Thourot, who held the job from 1939 to 1962.